Variational Analysis in the Wasserstein Space: Subgradients and variational geometry

 \includeElement{definition}{def_sub_sup_differentiability}{true}{false}

-With this definition, we can then define regular supergradients as the elements of $-\subgradientRegular(-\objective)(\varFixed)$, and supergradients as elements of $-\subgradient(-\objective)(\varFixed)$).
-We consider the Wasserstein convergence for the general subgradient since the first marginal may differ (we consider sequences $\varGeneric_n\convergenceWasserstein\varFixed$).
-For this reason, the general subgradient may not be in the tangent space.
+We consider convergence in Wasserstein for the general subgradient since the first marginals may differ (we consider sequences $\varGeneric_n\convergenceWasserstein\varFixed$).
+For this reason, the general subgradient may not be in the tangent space, but it has finite second moment.
 The regular subgradient, instead, is in the tangent space by definition.
 Similarly, we can then define differentiability:

 \includeElement{definition}{def_differentiability}{true}{false}